Facts About Children's

 - Safe Kids Worldwide, launched by Children’s National in 1987, works to prevent accidental childhood injury, the leading killer of children 14 years and younger, through a global network of organizations.

-- Nearly 80 percent of Children’s research funding comes from federal agencies, including 53 percent from the National Institutes of Health.
+- More than 53 percent of Children’s research funding comes from federal agencies, including 40 percent from the National Institutes of Health.

 - Children’s researchers are investigating a multitude of diseases, including: